 Dave is a Physiotherapist and Associate Professor with the School of Physical Therapy at Western University, an Associate Scientist with the Lawson Health Research Institute, and Director of the Pain and Quality of Life Integrative Research Lab.
 His teaching duties are in the Pain elective and Professional Consolidation courses in the Master's of Physical Therapy (MPT) program and he contributes as assistant and sessional lecturer in the Master's of Clinical Science (Manipulative Therapy) program.
 His research interests are focused on assessment and prognosis in acute and chronic pain, especially in pain arising from musculoskeletal trauma such as whiplash, sporting, or work injuries.
 Dave is de facto Chair of two interdisciplinary research groups at Western: the Collaboration for the Integration of Rehabilitation with Consumer Electronic (CIRCLE) and the Solving Traumatic Pain and Disability through Advanced Research Translation (START) groups.
-He has over 50 scientific publications, book chapters, and several national and international presentations and workshops.
-Significant awards include two faculty Teaching Awards of Excellence, the 2014 Canadian Physiotherapy Association National Mentorship Award, and Early Career Investigator Awards from the Canadian Pain Society (2015) and the Ontario Ministry of Research and Innovation (2016), and nominations for university-wide teaching (Marilyn Robinson Teaching Award) and research (Faculty Scholar) awards.
+He has over 60 scientific publications, book chapters, and several national and international presentations and workshops.
+Significant awards include two faculty Teaching Awards of Excellence, the 2014 Canadian Physiotherapy Association National Mentorship Award, and Early Career Investigator Awards from the Canadian Pain Society (2015) and the Ontario Ministry of Research and Innovation (2016), and a nominee for the university-wide teaching (Marilyn Robinson Teaching Award).
+He is the only person in Western's history to simultaneously hold both a Western Faculty Scholar award (for scholarly productivity) and a Western Teaching Fellowship (for teaching excellence).
 Outside of the university, Dave provides high-quality continuing professional development sessions on pain assessment, managing neck disorders, interpersonal skills development and teaching development for providers of professional development.
-He is an active member of the Canadian Physiotherapy Association including as co-founder of the Pain Science Division, an Associate Editor with the scientific journal Manual Therapy, an International Editor with The Journal of Orthopaedic and Sports Physical Therapy, Secretary of the Education SIG of the International Association for the Study of Pain, and sits on the steering committees of the Allied Health Section of the North American Spine Society and the International Whiplash Consortium.
+He is an active member of the Canadian Physiotherapy Association including as co-founder of the Pain Science Division, an Associate Editor with the scientific journal Musculoskeletal Science and Practice, an International Editor with The Journal of Orthopaedic and Sports Physical Therapy, Secretary of the Education SIG of the International Association for the Study of Pain, and sits on the steering committees of the International Whiplash Consortium, the Lawson Health Research Institute's Mental Health Advisory Board, and Lawson's Pain Advisory Board.
 In his spare time he is a fan of good fathering, the Toronto Blue Jays baseball club, barbecue cuisine and the blues harmonica.

 Josh graduated with a masters in Biochemistry and Molecular Biology from the University of Calgary.
 In South Korea, he gained international study and work experience in Suwon City (2005) and Hyeon-ri village (2012-2013).
 His research interests include physiology and the dynamics of chronic pain.
 Currently, his status as a PhD student at Western University allows him to explore the role of specific biological mechanisms in chronic musculoskeletal pain within a biopsychosocial framework.